-We now overview the observational constraints on such kind of dense objects which plays a key role in our analysis.
-The strongest direct detection limit\footnote{There is also an indirect constraint on the flux of dark matter nuggets with mass $M< 55$g (which corresponds approximately $B\simeq 10^{25}$) based on the non-detection of etching tracks in ancient mica \cite{Jacobs:2014yca}.
-It slightly touches the lower bound of the allowed range (\ref{direct}), but does not strongly constraint entire window (\ref{window}) because the dominant portion of the AQNs lies well above its lower limit (\ref{direct}) assuming the mass distribution (\ref{f(B)}) as discussed below.} is set by the IceCube Observatory's, see Appendix A in \cite{Lawson:2019cvy}: \be \la B \ra > 3\cdot 10^{24} ~~~[{\rm direct ~ (non)detection ~constraint]}. \ee
+Let us now overview the observational constraints on AQNs.
+The strongest direct detection limit \footnote{There is also an indirect constraint on the flux of dark matter nuggets with mass $M< 55$g (which corresponds approximately $B\simeq 10^{25}$) based on the non-detection of etching tracks in ancient mica \cite{Jacobs:2014yca}.
+It slightly touches the lower bound of the allowed range (\ref{direct}), but does not strongly constraint the entire window (\ref{window}) because the dominant portion of AQNs lies well above its lower limit (\ref{direct}), assuming the mass distribution \ref{f(B)})} is set by the Ice Cube Observatory's observations (see Appendix A in \cite{Lawson:2019cvy}): \be \la B \ra > 3\cdot 10^{24} ~~~[{\rm direct ~ (non)detection ~constraint]}. \ee